albanpuech/Energy-trading-with-battery/presentation_energy_arbitrage.md

 # Contributions

 - A **battery model** with variable charging rates, discharge efficiency decrease, and capacity fading
-- A **stochastic MPC solution** to the profit maximization task that can be deployed using Linear Programming solvers
+- An **MPC solution** to the profit maximization task that can be deployed using Linear Programming solvers
 - A **Python library** to output daily optimal schedules for custom data using built-in price forecasting and that allows running simulations on historical prices
 - A **quantitative comparison** of the performances of our predictive optimization model with a baseline that outputs the optimal schedules, for different key hyperparameters and different European countries.
 - A **discussion** of the impact of capacity fading, discharge efficiency decrease, and the charging rates on the profit obtained via arbitrage